tusharsadhwani/slay-the-jokers/README.md

 - Download "Lovely" from https://www.github.com/ethangreen-dev/lovely-injector/releases/tag/v0.7.1 (click the link that looks like "lovely-x86_64-pc-windows-msvc.zip")

 - Unzip it and move the contained .dll file into your Balatro game directory on Steam (not the same as the appdata directory!
 You can open it through Steam: Right click Balatro -> Manage -> Browse local files.
-You should see `Balatro.exe` there, along several other files)
+You should see `Balatro.exe` there, along with several other files)

 *Why?* "Lovely" is a widely used, trusted modding tool that safely injects mods into the game.